 An action is the operation being permitted or denied as part of this policy.
 For example: Read or Modify.
 These high-level logical actions map to one (or more) data actions in the data system where they are enforced.

 The effect indicates what should be outcome if there is a match on the Data resource and Subject of the policy statement.
 Currently, the only supported value is Allow.

 The data resource is the fully qualified data asset path to the object the policy statement applies.
 It conforms to the following format:

 Azure Storage data-asset-path format:

 Azure SQL DB data-asset-path format:

-The end-user identity from Azure Active Directory for whom this policy statement is applicable.
-This identity can be a service principal, an individual user, a group, or a managed service identity (MSI).
+It is a list of the end-user identities from Azure Active Directory for whom this policy statement is applicable.
+Each identity can be a service principal, an individual user, a group, or a managed service identity (MSI).

 Allow Read on Data Asset: /subscription/finance/resourcegroups/prod/providers/Microsoft.Storage/storageAccounts/finDataLake/blobservice/default/containers/FinData to group Finance-analyst